vend/chunky/README.md

 This library can be loaded with PSR4, but you'd usually just install it with Composer.
 The package name is `vend/chunky`.

+## Monitoring Replication Lag

+A Chunk class is provided for monitoring MySQL slave lag on a set of slave database servers: `ReplicatedChunk`.
+This class is MySQL-specific (because getting the current slave lag is not implemented for other drivers).